kdar/GearRenter/README.md

 ### How to use

 1. Open up the conquest or honor vendor (for whichever gear you have rented).
-2. Type the command "/rebuy"
+2. Click the new icon to the right of the merchant window (or type the command "/rebuy")
 3. Watch as it sells, buys, and then equips your gear.

 ### Notes